 The Barf Blog, a website run by a former professor of food safety, has documented at least 55 sprout-associated outbreaks — or “sprout-breaks,” as Marler calls them — worldwide since 1988.
 Most have been caused by salmonella and E. coli.

-The latest suspected outbreak has sickened eight people with salmonella in Illinois, Wisconsin and Minnesota since December, with raw sprouts served at Jimmy John’s restaurants “a likely source,” the CDC reports.
-The Illinois Department of Public Health asked the restaurant chain to remove sprouts from their menus until the investigation is complete.
+The latest suspected outbreak sickened ten people with salmonella in Illinois, Wisconsin and Minnesota earlier this year, with raw sprouts served at Jimmy John’s restaurants “a likely source,” the CDC reported.
+The Illinois Department of Public Health asked the restaurant chain to remove sprouts from their menus until the investigation was complete.

 Sprouts should be cooked thoroughly to reduce your risk of illness, the government advises.
 Children, the elderly, pregnant women, and people with weakened immune systems should avoid eating any raw sprouts, it notes.